NateEbling/NateEbling/README.md

 - I'm a mechanical engineer
 - I love ultimate frisbee 🥏 and martial arts 🥋
 - (I have a beautiful wife, btw)
-- I'm building a game engine from scratch in Zig 🦎
+- I'm building a game engine from scratch in C 🚀
-- I've played Guild Wars 2 for 12 years
+- I've played Guild Wars 2 for 12 years ⚔️